 Here is a brief overview of each category:

 • Variables blocks (Orange): These blocks allow you to create variables (named values that can change) in your program and use them to store and manipulate data.
+Examples would include a score variable or health variable in a game.

 Here Are the Basic Steps for How to Code on Scratch